jsime/robobot/README.md

 (though fairly simplified) programming environment within each message sent to it.
-Variable state is reset with every message (unless a plugin were written to provide a state-preserving feature), so programs are effectively limited to the size of your IRC server's message limit (typically 240 characters).
+Variable state is reset with every message (unless a plugin were written to provide a state-preserving feature), so programs are effectively limited to the size of your chat server's message limit (typically a few hundred characters on IRC, or about 16 kilobytes on Slack; other networks will vary).

-But between the built-in functions, and the writing of macros by users, it is in theory possible to develop non-trivial functionality entirely within the context of an IRC message.
+But between the built-in functions, and the writing of macros by users, it is in theory possible to develop non-trivial functionality entirely within the context of a chat message.

 ### Access Control